rlmoser99/ruby_rspec_TOP/proposal.md

 ## Suggested implementation

 When I first started working on this 'playground', I imagined that it would be an additional resource in the [Testing Your Ruby Code lesson](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code).
-However, it could be beneficial as an assignment after writing tests for Caesar Cipher and before Tic Tac Toe.
+However, after talking with people struggling with writing tests, I think it should be an assignment after writing tests for Caesar Cipher and before Tic Tac Toe.

+In addition, I believe the Sandi Metz video should come before doing tests for Tic Tac Toe.
+This video is very useful to teach what methods should be tested.
+This 'playground' does not focus on what tests should be written, because the exercises are very simple and uses a minimal number of classes.
+However, it is possible to add an exercise that focuses on unit testing.

 (Suggested implementation for the proposal, how will this be implemented? if you like, include examples or diagrams that can help explain.
 If it is a change in flow or management, specify what it should be changed to and how will that look.
 This doesn't have to be detailed implementation although it is encouraged but at the very least you as the author of the proposal should have an implementation idea in mind.)